Eight Sleep Pod 3 Cover Review (After 450 Nights of Sleep)

 The good news is that the Pod 3 improves the surface comfort by a solid margin.
 Surprisingly, Eight Sleep undersells the comfort improvement, even though it’s the only obvious difference between the two Pod generations.

 If the Pod 2 surface comfort is 6/10, the Pod 3 is 8.5/10.
 The giant strap from Pod 2 (across the chest) is gone, and the coils and sensors are hardly noticeable because they’re masked differently with padding compared to Pod 2.
 The padding configuration makes it feel like you’re floating on top of the coils rather than directly touching them.

 But keep in mind, sleeping on an Eight Sleep isn’t like sleeping on a naked mattress.
 You’ll still feel some firmness, so if you like an extra squishy bed, the Eight Sleep might not be ideal for you.

 The temperature zones are great, but if you and your partner have vastly different preferences in temperature, you might not like the experience if you accidentally roll over to their side.
 Having a boundary line can be tough to get used to at first, but luckily, my wife and I have a king bed, which makes it easy to stay in our zones.
-It's bad news if you want your partner like to sleep close to each other too.
+But it may be bad news if you and your partner like to sleep close to each other.

 Who is this for?

-The Eight Sleep Pod Cover 3 is an amazing product, and it made a huge leap in surface-level comfort compared to the Pod 2.
-I could only prove a small difference in my sleep quality with data, but, more importantly, I hate sleeping without it.
+The Eight Sleep Pod Cover 3 is an amazing product, and it made a huge leap in surface comfort compared to the Pod 2.
+While I could only prove a small difference in my sleep quality with data, more importantly, I hate sleeping without it.

 Eight Sleep is expensive, but I’m cool with spending the extra money to optimize important aspects of my health.
 With that said, it’s a luxury purchase.
 I slept without an Eight Sleep for almost thirty years without major issues.